foundry-rs/book/src/spark/gas-reports.md

 ## Gas Reports

-Forge can produce gas reports for your contracts.
-You can configure which contracts output gas reports via the `gas_reports` field in `foundry.toml`.
+Spark can produce gas reports for your contracts.
+You can configure which contracts output gas reports via the `gas_reports` field in `foxar.toml`.

 To produce reports for specific contracts: